At a Glance

 To drive economic development and small business growth, Atlanta's Office of Zoning and Development is constantly on the lookout for innovative ways to enhance customer service for the city's entrepreneurs.
 That's because the process for obtaining building, planning, zoning, and engineering permits at the City of Atlanta can be incredibly complex, sometimes requiring plan review from more than 11 distinct municipal agencies.

 And while the City's website offered numerous documents around permit types and the various processes, it was difficult for any business owner to understand which forms are necessary for their specific project — let alone where to begin the process altogether.
 That confusion often led applicants to make countless phone calls, emails, and visits to City Hall to get the answers they needed, resulting in a backlog of inquiries for the City's teams to handle every day.
 That meant a lot less time available for workers to focus on permit review and issuance, as well as other high-priority projects.

 Faced with frustration from applicants, endless work for the City Hall workers, and an inability to adequately fuel Atlanta's economic engine, the city turned to OpenCounter.

 Atlanta's Office of Zoning and Development used/is using OpenCounter to address this/these challenge(s).

-The city recognized the need for a one-stop-shop website that would help applicants determine their permit requirements, and projected fees, based on their project type.
-After conducting a good-faith due diligence review, the city decided to sole-source OpenCounter.
+The city recognized the need for a digital one-stop-shop that would help applicants determine their permit requirements and projected fees based on their project type.

-- The portal was configured and approved in six months.
+- All portals were configured and launched in just six months.

 Who Should Consider?

-Any city that is looking to improve customer service, increase operational efficiency and reduce the amount of time it takes to issue permits to local businesses and entrepreneurs.
+Cities looking to transform their customer service, make their community business-friendly, increase operational efficiency, and reduce the time it takes to issue permits to local businesses and entrepreneurs.